Book Review and Exclusive Giveaway: Kitty Hawk and the Curse of the Yukon Gold (Kitty Hawk Flying Detective Agency #1) by Iain Reading

 gold.

-Arctic trails have their secret tales
+Arctic trails have their secret tales,” the poem had said.
+“That

-would make your blood run cold
+would make your blood run cold.”

 how I felt at that moment—as though my blood was running cold.
 I had discovered